Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Philipp Stein (philipp.stein@pknrw.de).